2025 End of Year Rewind

 • Photograph around the edges of the day more often.
 Seek out situations yeilding more dynamic light, less flat light.

-• Embrace wide angle angle.
-Take a deep dive into macro.
+• Embrace wide angle again.
+Get serious about macro.

 • Open my mind to all the possibilities offered by coastal photography.